 Zooming Out A Thousand Times

-The wise psychotherapist and parenting expert, Dr. Becky Kennedy, also has faith that deep inside, everyone is good.
-This belief is so foundational to all her theories that Good Inside is the title of her best-selling book.
-“When I say, ‘good inside,’” she wrote, “I mean that we all, at our core, are compassionate, loving, and generous.
-The principle of internal goodness drives all of my work—I hold the belief that kids and parents are good inside, which allows me to be curious about the ‘why’ of their bad behaviors.”
+Wise psychotherapist and parenting expert, Dr. Becky Kennedy, also holds a deep belief in the fundamental goodness of all people.
+This conviction is so central to her approach that she titled her best-selling book Good Inside.
+“When I say, ‘good inside,’” she explains, “I mean that we are all, at our core, compassionate, loving, and generous.
+The principle of internal goodness drives all of my work—I hold the belief that kids and parents are good inside, which allows me to be curious about the ‘why’ behind their difficult behaviors.”

-I recently listened to a powerful episode of author and activist Glennon Doyle’s “We Can Do Hard Things” podcast that addressed the concept of how behavior is shaped by conditioning, and how we can illuminate this by widening our perspective—a theme I’ve been focused on in anticipation for our Write Your Mind Open workshop tomorrow.
+There is a powerful episode of author and activist Glennon Doyle’s “We Can Do Hard Things” podcast that addresses the concept of how our behavior is shaped by our conditioning.
 During the podcast, Doyle shared her first “Letter from Love”—a free-writing practice created by author Elizabeth Gilbert meant to help people access their deepest wisdom.

 “What would ‘Unconditional Love’ tell you if it had a voice?”
-Elizabeth wants us to ask ourselves.
+Elizabeth asks.
 “What does your heart need to hear today, in this exact moment?
 Where is the suffering, and what does it long to be told?
 What reassurance or comfort does your spirit need?”
 She advises anyone who is feeling stuck to imagine what they would say to a beloved child or friend that needed comfort or reassurance.
 “Write those words—but to yourself.”

-Glennon’s letter described how when she was a young girl, she loved looking at the pages towards the back of Highlights magazines for children that had “magic pictures” readers were meant to decipher.
-She talked about one she stared at for hours, trying to figure out what the swirly, glimmering silver lines on a shimmering purple mountain-like shape might be.
+Glennon’s letter described how when she was a young girl, she loved looking at the pages towards the back of Highlights magazines for children that had “magic pictures” to decipher.
+There was one she recalled staring at for hours as she tried to figure out what the swirly, glimmering silver lines on a shimmering purple mountain-like shape might be.

 When Glennon finally turned the page to view the photo that revealed the answer, she discovered the exact same image, but now zoomed out “a thousand times.”
 What she’d been staring at for so long was actually a micro-focus on the tiny scales of a dragonfly’s wing.
 From the wider perspective of the second photo, she could see the entire dragonfly as it sat on a large leaf growing on a huge tree that was part of a vast forest.